awsdocs/amazon-eks-user-guide/doc_source/quickstart.md

 # Quickstart: Deploy a web app and store data<a name="quickstart"></a>

 This quickstart tutorial shows the steps to deploy the 2048 game sample application and persist its data on an Amazon EKS cluster using [eksctl](https://eksctl.io/)\. eksctl is an infrastructure\-as\-code utility leveraging [AWS CloudFormation](https://aws.amazon.com/cloudformation/), allowing you to set up a fully\-functional cluster, complete with all the essential components\.
 These components include a Amazon VPC and an IAM role tailored to provide permissions to the AWS services we’ve defined\.
-As we progress, we'll walk you through the cluster setup process, incorporating Amazon EKS [Use AWSAPIs to install/update cluster components with EKS add\-ons](eks-add-ons.md)to power your cluster with operational capabilities\.
+As we progress, we'll walk you through the cluster setup process, incorporating Amazon EKS [Amazon EKS add\-ons](eks-add-ons.md)to power your cluster with operational capabilities\.
 Finally, you'll deploy a sample workload with the custom annotations required to fully integrate with AWS services\.

 ## In this tutorial<a name="quickstart-in-tutorial"></a>